This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It will give the Chiles en Vinagre, or Pickled Jalapeños, a great flavor.

-Even though..
-I’ve seen people eat the pickled garlic whole.
+Some people even eat the pickled garlic whole.

 Now time for the vinegar.

-We use a lot of vinegar in Mexico.
+Vinegar is a big deal in Mexico.
 Not just for cooking but also for cleaning.

 If you need more water, add more vinegar.